luiscoco/MCP_Model-Context-Protocol_Sample1/README.md

 This code:

-Spins up a local MCP tool server.
+a) Spins up a local MCP tool server.

-Lets you interact with tools directly or through an LLM.
+b) Lets you interact with tools directly or through an LLM.

-Enables the LLM to invoke tools dynamically as part of a conversation.
+c) Enables the LLM to invoke tools dynamically as part of a conversation.

-Uses OpenAI GPT to understand your intent and call tools intelligently.
+d) Uses OpenAI GPT to understand your intent and call tools intelligently.

 ```csharp
 using Microsoft.Extensions.AI;